santiagogabrielcastillo/trading_bot/settings/dev-log.md

 - [x] **Step 12: Walk-Forward Validation:** Out-of-Sample validation framework to prevent overfitting and provide quantitative confidence in parameter selection.
 - [x] **Step 13: Volatility-Adjusted Strategy:** ATR-based strategy with dynamic risk management and volatility filtering for market regime adaptation.
 - [x] **Step 14: Hard Stop Loss & Take Profit (OCO Orders):** Binance OCO order implementation for exchange-level risk protection that persists even if bot crashes.
+- [x] **Step 15: Backtesting SL/TP Enforcement:** Stop-loss and take-profit enforcement in backtesting engine to align optimization results with live trading behavior.

 ## Technical Decisions Record
+- **2025-11-20 (Backtesting SL/TP Enforcement):** Implemented stop-loss and take-profit enforcement in backtesting engine to align optimization results with live trading behavior.
+    - *Reason:* Backtesting engine only followed strategy signals without enforcing SL/TP exits, causing optimization results to differ significantly from live trading where positions are protected by OCO orders.
+This led to unrealistic performance metrics and poor parameter selection for production.
+    - *Solution:* Added optional `risk_config` parameter to `Backtester` and implemented `_enforce_sl_tp()` method that processes signals sequentially to track position state.
+When price hits SL or TP levels, the method overrides strategy signals to force position exit.
+SL price is extracted from DataFrame if available (strategy-provided, e.g., ATR-based) or calculated from config, while TP is always calculated from config.
+    - *Impact:* Optimization results now reflect realistic risk management behavior, making parameter selection more robust for production.
+Backtest performance metrics align with live trading expectations.
+Backward compatible - existing backtests without risk_config continue to work in signal-only mode.
+    - *Files:* `app/backtesting/engine.py` (+120 lines), `tools/optimize_strategy.py` (+40 lines).
 - **2025-11-20 (Hard Stop Loss & Take Profit with OCO Orders):** Implemented exchange-level risk protection using Binance OCO orders for positions opened by the bot.
     - *Reason:* Soft stop-loss/take-profit managed by bot is insufficient for production trading.
 If bot crashes or goes offline, positions remain unprotected.
 Need hard protection at exchange level that persists independently of bot state.
     - *Solution:* Modified `BinanceExecutor` to place OCO orders immediately after successful entry orders.
 OCO orders combine STOP_LOSS_LIMIT and LIMIT orders - when one executes, the other is automatically canceled.
 Bot extracts SL price from strategy DataFrame (e.g., VolatilityAdjustedStrategy's ATR-based SL) or calculates from config, and calculates TP from config.
 OCO order IDs are persisted in Trade model for tracking and cancellation.